-This really is an amazing river.
+It really is an amazing river.

 Bo rowed on this first day and wouldn’t give up the oars, which allowed me plenty of time to fish, something I don’t have the pleasure of doing much of these days.
-The trick on these sorts of rivers is keeping the boat a certain distance from the bank, so that the anglers get in the zone with their casting to the point that they are essentially just picking up and putting down the same length of line each time.
+The trick on these sorts of rivers is keeping the boat a certain distance from the bank, so that the anglers get in the zone with their casting, to the point that they are essentially just picking up and putting down the same length of line each time.

 Bo did this well and as a result, in under ten minutes the flies were going into the bank in an almost robotic fashion with each cast.

 Deep in under overhanging bushes and skipped into the dark recesses were the giants of my mind’s eye lurk.

 It’s something special to behold when two good casters are working a bank over and the flies are constantly drifting free of drag in all the right spots.
 It’s also a lot of fun to be one of them and pushing each other all day.
 Which leads me to my most famous drift boat moves.